notary statement notary statement

 1. Find a Notary Public: Locate a certified notary public.
 They can often be found at financial institutions, law offices, and postal service providers.
 Some online platforms also offer notary services for digital documents.

 2. Prepare the Document: Ensure the document needing notarization is complete and correct.
-Confirm that all necessary signatures are present and identifying information is accurate.
+Confirm that all necessary signatures are present and that identifying information is accurate.

 3. Verify Identification: Present valid identification to the notary.
 Acceptable forms include driver’s licenses, passports, or government-issued IDs.
 The notary checks the identification to confirm the signer’s identity.